RomainCyr/LTRSP-3589/2_feature_validation/1_easypy/README.md

 > https://pubhub.devnetcloud.com/media/pyats/docs/easypy/jobfile.html#run-api

-## Sanity check script modification
+## Sanity Checks script modification

 The `1_job.py` is used to launch the `1_sanity_checks.py` test script for each device.
 Therefore, the `1_sanity_checks.py` should not handle a list of device but only one.
 This is done because the `1_sanity_checks.py` script is only doing verification that are device specific.
 It concerns only one device at a time and does not need to look at multiples devices.